Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 produced via each method should be consistent.
 We can see this is the case in our example notebook with the results comparison cell.

+Benchmarking data for each integration strategy is available in ``examples/lightning/benchmarking.ipynb``.
+These results showcase that the high-level integration is better suited for scaling across number of masks, while the low-level integration strategy achieves some level of effective scaling across both number of masks and number of total images.

+Speaking more generally about scaling again, ``xaitk-saliency`` currently uses ``numpy`` as its "universal" input format.
+Depending on the framework being used, there is overhead in the form of tensor conversions from GPU <-> CPU and also some data format (e.g. ``torch`` tensors) <-> ``numpy``, which may be suboptimal.
+There is potential that adding support to ``xaitk-saliency`` for specific data types could improve both performance and usability, however, care must be taken so that ``xaitk-saliency`` does not lose its interoperability between frameworks/platforms/etc. Furthermore, it may be worth exploring whether or not additional speedup can be gained from moving key operations, which are currently CPU only, to GPU processing.
+Again, any benefits this might provide should be weighed against the change in complexity and maintainability required to support this functionality.

 Other PyTorch Lightning specific "gotchas":

 * Scaling strategies are limited within interactive environments